omidfarhang/omid.dev/content/posts/2012-02-07-attackers-taking-aim-at-retail-and-food-chains.en.md

 When one location is compromised, attackers then have a set of tools and information which can be used to infiltrate any number of additional shops within the chain, he added.

-&#8220;They know what that brand name restaurant looks like, they know what ingredients and systems are being shipped,&#8221; Percoco said.
+“They know what that brand name restaurant looks like, they know what ingredients and systems are being shipped,” Percoco said.

-&#8220;When you plug your store into the internet those systems look a certain way, there are certain ports open, so they know what those look like and when they find one location they can build tools to find other locations.&#8221;
+“When you plug your store into the internet those systems look a certain way, there are certain ports open, so they know what those look like and when they find one location they can build tools to find other locations.”

 Percoco noted that the trend is less prevalent in Europe than in other regions, in part because European attackers seem to prefer targeting poorly-maintained e-commerce sites rather than more secure retail locations.